First prize €6,000

-Dr. Herbert Speckner Prize of the Ottobrunn community
+dr Herbert Speckner Prize of the municipality of Ottobrunn

 About the namesake:

-In 2015, he was awarded the Ottobrunn community medal for his great services.
-The district of Upper Bavaria awarded him the district medal in 2017 for his services to culture and monument preservation.
+In 2015 he was awarded the Citizens' Medal of the Municipality of Ottobrunn for his great services.
+The district of Upper Bavaria awarded him the district medal in 2017 for his services to culture and the preservation of monuments.

-Herbert Speckner has left indelible marks.
-The community of Ottobrunn and the support group of the Otto-König-von-Greece-Museum will always keep an honorable memory of him.
+Herbert Speckner left indelible traces.
+The community of Ottobrunn and the patrons of the Otto-König-von-Greece-Museum will always honor his memory.

-The obituary for Dr. Speckner, the director of the Otto-König-von-Greece Museum, Prof. Dr. Jan Murken wrote.
+The obituary about Dr. Speckner, the director of the Otto König von Greece Museum, Prof. Dr. Jan Murken written.

 About the namesake:

 Ibolyka Feher Slotowski was born on August 29, 1900 in Budapest, Hungary.
-She came from an extended Jewish family and was the eldest of 3 siblings.
-Ibolyka studied at the Franz Liszt Academy for Music in Budapest and received a diploma there.
-Your teacher there was most likely Ernst (Ernő) von Dohnányi.
+She came from a large Jewish family and was the eldest of 3 siblings.
+Ibolyka studied at the Franz Liszt Academy of Music in Budapest, where he received a diploma.
+Her teacher there was most likely Ernst (Ernő) von Dohnányi.
 At the age of 16 she won a piano competition and received a gold medal from Prince Esterházy!

-At a concert in Budapest she met the businessman Walter Slotowski.
+At a concert in Budapest, she met businessman Walter Slotowski.
 Walter and Ibolyka married on December 23, 1923 in Budapest.
-Not long after their marriage, they moved to Görlitz, where they began to have a family.
+Not long after their marriage, they moved to Görlitz, where they began raising their family.

 The couple's first son, Tibor, was born on March 24, 1928 in Görlitz.
 A second son, Fery, joined the family on January 16, 1933.
 The Slotowski family was a member of the Görlitz synagogue and the Jewish community.
-It is reported that Ibolyka and Walter had a good life in Görlitz before the Nazis came to power.
-Unfortunately, this luck should not last.
+Reportedly, Ibolyka and Walter had a good life in Görlitz before the Nazis seized power.
+Unfortunately, this happiness was not to last.

-Ibolyka was initially accepted into the Reichsmusikkammer, but in 1935 she was expelled and was banned from performing.
+Ibolyka was initially admitted to the Reich Music Chamber, but in 1935 she was expelled and banned from performing.
 Due to the strong anti-Semitism in Görlitz, the family was forced to leave Görlitz.
-The family of four fled to Budapest to see Ibolyka's parents, Theresea and Moritz.
-From there the Slotowski family traveled to Lötzen to see Walter's parents, Adolf and Klara.
-After saying goodbye to their families, the Slotowskis were ready to flee the increasingly dangerous European continent.
+The family of four initially fled to Budapest to live with Ibolyka's parents, Theresea and Moritz.
+From there, the Slotowski family traveled to Loetzen to Walter's parents, Adolf and Klara.
+After saying goodbye to their families, the Slotowskis were ready to flee the increasingly dangerous continent of Europe.

 History of the Slotowski family in Görlitz